-> The Redirection project has consistently reduced felony adjudications and commitment in the adult system while at the same time demonstrating cost-savings to the state of more than $51 million in the first four years of operation.
-The project is evaluated each year by the Office of Program Policy Analysis and Government Accountability (OPPAGA) and has received legislative reauthorization annually based on its positive results.
+The Redirection project consistently reduced felony adjudications and commitment in the adult system while at the same time demonstrating cost-savings to the state of more than $51 million in the first four years of operation.
+The project was evaluated each year by the Office of Program Policy Analysis and Government Accountability (OPPAGA) and received legislative reauthorization annually based on its positive results.
 View an OPPAGA report on Redirection's cost-saving benefit.

-> As of 2013, the project has achieved more than $170 million in cost savings for the state since it began due to its lower operating costs compared to residential delinquency programs (Justice Research Center, 2012).
+As of 2013, the project had achieved more than $170 million in cost savings for the state since it began due to its lower operating costs compared to residential delinquency programs (Justice Research Center, 2012).
 Following is an example of how these cost savings were obtained.

-> Based on Florida's documented out-of-home placement rate of a little more than $40,000 per youth, the following scenario for 'redirecting' 1,000 youth per year from placement to community-based, evidence-based services is feasible:
+Based on Florida's documented out-of-home placement rate of a little more than $40,000 per youth, the following scenario for 'redirecting' 1,000 youth per year from placement to community-based, evidence-based services is feasible:

 Based on a cost-analysis report by the Justice Research Center, Florida currently pays approximately:

 $40K: average rate for completion of residential service

 1,000 youth x $30K (difference between residential and Redirection) = $30 million savings upon completion of the program